 The GraphNode

 properties.
-To reflect this in your property graph definition, use the
+To reflect this in the property graph definition, use the CREATE OR

 column as a property.